alexsweeten/snacc/README.md

-    -f --fastatype              :FASTA file containing sequence to compare -d --directory              :Directory containing FASTA files to compare -n --num-threads            :Number of Threads to use -o --output:                :Location for the output CSV file -s --save-compression       :(default=None) Save compressed sequence files to the specified directory -c --compression            :(default="lzma") The compression algorithm to use.
+    -f --fastatype              :FASTA file containing sequence to compare -d --directory              :Directory containing FASTA files to compare -n --num-threads            :Number of Threads to use -o --output                 :Location for the output CSV file -s --save-compression       :(default=None) Save compressed sequence files to the specified directory -c --compression            :(default="lzma") The compression algorithm to use.
 Choose from 'lzma', 'gzip', 'bzip2', 'zlib', 'lz4', and 'snappy'
-    -p --show-progress:         :(default=True) Whether to show a progress bar for computing compression distances -r --reverse_complement     :(default=False) Whether to use the reverse complement of the sequence -b --burrows-wheeler        :(default=False) Whether to compute the Burrows-Wheeler Tranform prior to compression and reverse complement
+    -p --show-progress          :(default=True) Whether to show a progress bar for computing compression distances -r --reverse_complement     :(default=False) Whether to use the reverse complement of the sequence -b --burrows-wheeler        :(default=False) Whether to compute the Burrows-Wheeler Tranform prior to compression and reverse complement